 Rogers is widely viewed as not only a leader and innovator in the Human Resources field, but also a seasoned business manager with a bias for action.
 He earned a reputation as an innovative business leader early in his career when he worked at MacArthur and Company, a management consulting firm in Boston that specialized in starting up new ventures and reorganizing high technology companies.
 From MacArthur and Company, Rogers joined the John Hancock Mutual Insurance Company and helped launch and build a new global business venture called the International Group program.
 Later he established an international compensation and benefits consulting business for Alexander & Alexander (AON) in their Midwest Region.

 Rogers was transferred to the Senior Vice President Human Resources position at the Taco Bell division of PepsiCo and was a member of the Executive Committee.
-In this role, he oversaw the operation of key departments such as public affairs, community and government relations, and administrative services.
-During his tenure Taco Bell launched the “value menu” which revolutionized the pricing and economics of the fast food industry.
+In this role he oversaw the operation of key departments such as Public Affairs, Government Relations, and Administrative Services.
+During his tenure Taco bell launched the “value menu” which revolutionized the pricing and economics of the fast food industry.
 Several innovative human resource organization initiatives were developed while he was at Taco Bell to significantly reduce labor costs to support the division’s pricing strategy.
 The organizational innovations at Taco Bell became the core of a Harvard Business School case study.

-In 2004, Charlie retired from PepsiCo and became a Principal at E. Rogers Associates, Inc. In this role, he has been a senior advisor to the staff on a number of executive development and strategic human resource projects.
+In 2004, Charlie retired from PepsiCo and became a Principal at E. Rogers Associates, Inc. In this role he has been a senior advisor to the staff on several executive development and strategic human resource projects.
 In addition, he has worked directly with a major international organization restructuring their business and restaffing their executive team.
 He has also provided executive counseling to senior management in several other companies.

 In addition to his professional responsibilities, Rogers has been an active member of several civic and professional organizations and has been a frequent public speaker on such topics as health care, compensation policy, executive development and human resource management.
 He has been a guest lecturer at the Harvard Business School for both the Taco bell and Pepsi Cola North America case studies.
 His professional and civic memberships have included Chairman of the Board of the Employers Council for Flexible Compensation, Board memberships at the Orange County Business Council, Hoag Hospital Foundation, Orange County Business Committee for the Arts, Kaiser Foundation of Connecticut, Conference Board Executive Compensation Council, American Compensation Association and the Conference Board International Human Resource Council.

-Rogers holds a bachelor degree from Suffolk University and a certificate from the PMD program at the Harvard Business School.
-He lives with his wife, Evelyn and daughters, Jessica and Nicole in Greenwich, Connecticut.
+Rogers hold a Bachelors degree in Philosophy and Physics from Suffolk University and a certificate from the PMD program at the Harvard Business School.
+He lives with his wife, Evelyn and daughters, Jessica and Nicole in Greenwich Connecticut.